vchandran2/cs56-games-states-quiz/README.md

  }
 ```

 * Another very important file that actually runs the game is `QuestionManager` class.
 It has the basic logic for running the quiz.
-It stores list of states and their capitals, generates random indexes for questions, and asks questions until all of the states asked.
+It stores the list of states and their capitals, generates random indexes for the questions, and asks questions until all of the states asked.

 ## How to run
 The main class in `GameMain` and in order to start the game, use `ant run`.